mongodb/specifications/source/client-side-encryption/tests/README.rst

 8. Call ``clientEncryption2.decrypt`` with the ``ciphertext``.
 Assert the return value is "test".

-Case 2: Rewrap returns error if masterKey is set, but provider is not set
+Case 2: RewrapManyDataKeyOpts.provider is not optional
 `````````````````````````````````````````````````````````````````````````

-This test may not apply depending on how the driver models the ``RewrapManyDataKeyOpts`` type.
-Drivers with API that does not permit calling ``ClientEncryption::rewrapManyDataKey`` with the ``masterKey`` set and ``provider`` unset may skip this test.
+Drivers MAY chose not to implement this prose test if their implementation of ``RewrapManyDataKeyOpts`` makes it impossible by design to omit ``RewrapManyDataKeyOpts.provider`` when ``RewrapManyDataKeyOpts.masterKey`` is set.

 1. Create a ``ClientEncryption`` object named ``clientEncryption`` with these options: